irrevocablesake/Quasar/README.md

 </table>
 </div>

+## Mesh Types and Transformations

+Quasar has a few in built types of geometries, which can be extended further easily.
+Majorly there are two types of geometries:
+- Primitives ( Sphere / Quad / Triangle )
+- Composites ( Composites / Primivites )

+Each of them are described by pure mathematical functions.
+These equations not only allow us to implement the geometry but also transform them using the following operations:
+- Rotation
+- Translation

+These implementations use a clever trick of transforming the ray to the local coordinate system, rather than updating the geometrical data representing the geomtry

+Note: When reading the GLB, we just take the data and convert to our class of Triangles and Composites

 ## Multi-threading

 The nature of graphics rendering is embarrassingly parallel, it's like "hey, this is the process to calculate the color of a pixel, can you apply it to millions of pixels"?